breez/breez-sdk-docs/src/guide/receive_onchain.md

 <div class="warning">
 <h4>Developer note</h4>

-A refund can be issued several times.
+A refund can be attempted several times.
 A common scenario where this is useful is if the initial refund transaction takes too long to mine, your application's users can be offered the ability to re-trigger the refund with a higher feerate.

 </div>